What influences employer-based health insurance costs?

 Individual health plans and plans on the Affordable Care Act’s Health Insurance Marketplace request key information from people when determining health insurance costs.

-"Health insurance costs will vary significantly depending on your age, geography, family status and tobacco use," notes Brian Martucci, a Minneapolis-based personal finance expert with Money Crashers.
+"Health insurance costs will vary significantly depending on your age, geography, family status and tobacco use," notes Brian Martucci, a personal finance expert with Money Crashers.

 Plans can’t reject you or charge higher rates because of pre-existing conditions.
 The ACA ended that practice.

-"Generally speaking, young, healthy non-smokers enjoy the lowest health insurance premiums, while older adults pay more -- especially on the individual market," says Martucci.
+"Generally speaking, young, healthy non-smokers enjoy the lowest health insurance premiums, while older adults pay more – especially on the individual market," says Martucci.

-Chris Orestis, the president of Life Care Xchange and a nationally recognized health care expert, echoes those thoughts.
+Chris Orestis, the president of Life Care Xchange and a nationally recognized healthcare expert, echoes those thoughts.

 "Our current system rewards people for being younger and healthier in both group or individual coverage.
 But the differences are much starker for individual coverage," says Orestis.